Scalable Long-Term Beamforming for Massive Multi-User MIMO: Performance Evaluation via Ray-Tracing Simulations

-A Monte Carlo simulation with 100 realizations is performed, and the \acp{CDF} of the \ac{SINR} values obtained from these methods is presented in Figures~\ref{fig:sinr_cdf-1}–\ref{fig:sinr_cdf-2}, corresponding to different numbers of antennas in the \ac{BS} array.
+A Monte Carlo simulation with 100 realizations is performed, and the \acp{CDF} of the \ac{SINR} values obtained from these methods is presented in Figure~\ref{fig:sinr_cdf_-6-3}, corresponding to different numbers of antennas in the \ac{BS} array.
 Table~\ref{tab:parameters} delineates the comprehensive details of the simulation parameters.
-As demonstrated in Figures~\ref{fig:sinr_cdf-1}–\ref{fig:sinr_cdf-2}, the proposed \ac{LTBF} method exhibits performance comparable to that of the instantaneous method while necessitating substantially lower computational complexity, as elaborated in Section~\ref{sec:complexity}.
+As demonstrated in Figure~\ref{fig:sinr_cdf_-6-3}, the proposed \ac{LTBF} method exhibits performance comparable to that of the instantaneous \ac{MMSE} method while necessitating substantially lower computational complexity, as elaborated in Section~\ref{sec:complexity}.